lonelycode/tyk-io-site-content/v1.8/rest-api/oauth-key-management.md

 - `response_type`: Should be provided by requesting client as part of authorisation request, this should be either `code` or `token` depending on the methods you have specified for the API
 - `client_id`: Should be provided by requesting client as part of authorisation request.
 The Client ID that is making the request
 - `redirect_uri`: Should be provided by requesting client as part of authorisation request.
 Must match with the record stored with Tyk
-- `key_rules`: A string representation of a Session Object (form-encoded). *This should be provided by your application in order to apply any quotas or rules ot the key*
+- `key_rules`: A string representation of a Session Object (form-encoded). *This should be provided by your application in order to apply any quotas or rules to the key*

 ### Sample request